tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 <img src="/img/hosotake.png" width="320" height="320" />

-Hosotake, the noise ch. of NES BAND, will also be on the bill!
+hosotake, the noise ch. of NES BAND, will also be on the bill!

 He has been paying attention to my VGMDJ-related events and actually listening to them, and it seems like our DJ connection has deepened, so I invited him as a DJ!